ruzzz05/tetris/README.md

 tetris/
-├── src/              Código fuente Java
+├── src/              Java source code
-├── lib/              Dependencias (JARs de Log4j)
+├── lib/              Dependencies (Log4j JARs)
-├── out/              Archivos compilados
+├── out/              Compiled files
-├── etc/              Configuración y documentación
+├── etc/              Configuration and documentation
-└── README.md         Este archivo
+└── README.md         This file

-## Licencia
+##License

-Este proyecto está bajo una licencia personalizada que permite:
+This project is under a custom license that allows:

-- 📌 **Uso y modificación del código** libremente
+📌 Free use and modification of the code
-- 🚫 **Prohibición de uso con fines comerciales o de lucro**
+🚫 Prohibition of commercial or profit-oriented use
-- ✍️ **Reconocimiento obligatorio al autor original:** cualquier redistribución, modificación o uso del código debe incluir una referencia explícita a Miguel Ruz García como autor original
+✍️ Mandatory credit to the original author: any redistribution, modification, or use of the code must include explicit reference to Miguel Ruz García as the original author.

 ---

-**Resumen:** Puedes usar y modificar este proyecto para fines personales o educativos, pero no para obtener beneficios económicos, y siempre respetando la autoría.
+**Summary**: You can use and modify this project for personal or educational purposes, but not for economic gain, and always respecting authorship.

 ---

-Para cualquier consulta o permiso especial, contacta con el autor.
+For any inquiries or special permissions, please contact the author.